joekarasek/tate/README.md

-# Dr. Howard for Tyson Steele
+# Dr. Tate for Tyson Steele

 ## Description
 A website for Doctor Kennedy.
 See template documentation for further information